06cezar/deterministic-finite-automata/README.md

 - Later, `CHECK` if "SPOON" is on the top of the stack before allowing transition to the Exit

 This makes the game logic **cleaner and more powerful**, without needing to duplicate all states.
-You can check this game implementation in my PDA repository - link here later :)
+You can also check this [game implementation](https://github.com/06cezar/pushdown-automata?tab=readme-ov-file#bonus-pda-based-game---escape-the-room)!

 ## 🕹️ Game Map
 ```